YagoLopez/material-light/README.md

 - Clone or download the repository.
 - Copy the `ml` folder (where the components are) in your project and import `ml_module.ts` in your root module.
+- Copy and paste the `assets` folder in the exact path in your project.
 - Use the components following the examples in the `pages` directory.
 The components use `ml` as namespace.
 For example: `<ml-icon>email</ml-icon>`places an email icon component in a template.
 - For **WEBPACK**: Load a demo using the angular-cli command`ng serve`.
 This should load `index.html` file at `localhost://4600`.
 (Webpack is used for compatibility with `angular-cli` projects)
 - For **SYSTEMJS**: Load a demo pointing a web server to`index-systemjs.html`.
 (Systemjs is used as module loader during development)